 The answer is yes, and no. Simply put, these brands are, usually known to make quality instruments, but newer, often more affordable brands have invaded the market in the past decade or so.
 Furthermore, these brands, like any large company, have gone through changes over the years.
 Some like Gibson, have faced bankruptcy, others, like the humble Squier, have greatly increased their profile.

 Still, there are some guitar brands worth mentioning when speaking of acoustic guitars.
 Let me break them down into premium brands and budget brands.

 Premium brands like Taylor Guitars Martin Guitars are known to have been making some of the best acoustic guitars for decades now.
-They make solid wood guitars that sound uncanny like your favorite records from the 1970s.
+They make solid wood guitars (not from East Indian Rosewood anymore, due to legal concerns) that sound uncanny like your favorite records from the 1970s.
 Often, their models cost anywhere from $2,000 to $50,000.
 There’s a reason why you’ll only see famous guitarists using them.
 I read a rumor that even John Frusciante lends his.

 The budget brands, naturally, cost less.
-However, they’ve acquired a good reputation over the years.
-Takamine, Ovation, or Yamaha are mid-range priced options.
+However, many have become highly rated over the years.
+Takamine, Ovation, or Yamaha are mid-range options with some of the best prices for acoustic guitars.
 Epiphone and Fender, for example, have cleverly opted to cater to users with greater budget restrictions.

 Acoustic guitar body shape